Wilhelm-Lee/STUDY/README.md

 1. Terminal Interface
 2. For Linux terminal only |:P
 3. High customizable representations and compatibilities on reverse engineering
-4. User-friendly interface embeded ( unforced )
+4. User-friendly interface embedded ( unforced )
 5. Well extendabilities represents on plug-like code extension runs by main core ( isn't the feature from language itself?
 Eh? )

 ## Icon